Taiwan applies to join trans-Pacific trade deal after China wants in | DW | 23.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Taiwan has formally filed to join the trans-Pacific trade deal initially negotiated by the US.
-Intended to freeze China out, Trump walked away from the deal but now China and Taiwan want in.
+Intended to freeze China out, former President Donald Trump walked away from the deal — but now China and Taiwan want in.

 Trade with Taiwan has sparked rows with China before, such as when Beijing banned Taiwanese pineapples this year